UltraOS/Hyper/README.md

 ### Dependencies & Package Managers:
 The build script attempts to automatically fetch all the dependencies needed to build the cross-compiler.
-This step can be skipped by passing `--skip-dependencies` to `toolchain/build.py`.
+This step can be skipped by specifying the `--skip-dependencies` flag.

 Currently supported package managers:
 - apt
 - pacman
 - brew

-Support for other systems/package managers can be trivially added by extending `toolchain/build.py`.
+Support for other systems/package managers can be trivially added by extending the [BuildUtils](https://github.com/UltraOS/BuildUtils) library.